Inside King Charles's Coronation: When is it and what will happen?

 When is the King's Coronation?

-The Coronation will take place on Saturday, May 6 at Westminster Abbey.
+The Coronation service will begin at 11am on Saturday, May 6 at Westminster Abbey.

 The ceremony will be followed by a weekend of events, including a concert at Windsor Castle.